The Taliban prohibit women from working for local and foreign NGOs - ExBulletin

 More details were not immediately available due to concerns that the Taliban’s latest move could be a step towards an outright ban on Afghan women leaving their homes.

-It’s a heartbreaking announcement,” said Maliha Niazai, a master trainer at an NGO that teaches youth about issues such as gender-based violence.
+It’s a heartbreaking announcement, said Maliha Niazai, a master trainer at an NGO that teaches young people about issues such as gender-based violence.
 Aren’t we human beings?
-Why are we being treated with this cruelty?
+Why are they treating us with this cruelty?

 The 25-year-old, who works for Y-Peer Afghanistan and lives in Kabul, said her work was important because she served her country and is the only person supporting her family.
 Will the officials support us after this announcement?
 If not, then why are meals being snatched from our mouths? she asked.

-Another NGO worker, a 24-year-old woman from Jalalabad, who worked for the Norwegian Refugee Council, said it was the worst moment of my life.
+Another NGO worker, a 24-year-old from Jalalabad who worked for the Norwegian Refugee Council, said it was the worst moment of my life.

-The United Nations condemned the NGO order and said it would try to meet with the Taliban leadership to get some clarity.
+The United Nations condemned the NGO’s order and said it would try to meet with the Taliban leadership to get some clarity.

 The removal of women’s free will to choose their own destiny, their powerlessness and systematic exclusion from all aspects of public and political life takes the country backwards, jeopardizing efforts for any meaningful peace or stability in the country, a statement said. of the UN.

-He did not provide further details and did not elaborate on the ages affected by the ban or how it would be implemented.
+He gave no further details and did not elaborate on the ages affected by the ban or how it would be implemented.
 It was also not explained why the measure only applies to mosques in Kabul.

 Earlier on Saturday, Taliban security forces used a water cannon to disperse women protesting against a ban on university education for women in the western city of Herat, eyewitnesses said.

-According to witnesses, about two dozen women were heading to the Herat provincial governor’s house on Saturday to protest the ban with many chanting: Education is our right when they were pushed back by security forces firing water cannons.
+According to witnesses, about two dozen women were walking towards the Herat provincial governor’s house on Saturday to protest the ban with many chanting: Education is our right when they were pushed back by security forces firing water cannons.

 Video shared with the AP shows women screaming and hiding in a side street to escape the water cannon.
 Then they resume their protest, with obscene chants!